About the Journal

 The creation of JPAM fulfilled one of the primary reasons for APPAM's existence: the dissemination of the highest quality multidisciplinary research in public policy and management.
 As the Association's journal of record, JPAM's ultimate purpose is building a professional community of scholars and practitioners devoted to more effective policy analysis and public management.
 JPAM welcomes unsolicited manuscripts from all sources.

 JPAM is one of the leading journals in the field of public policy and public management.
-Based on the 2013 Reuters ISI two and five-year impact factors, it is ranked among the top three journals of public administration.
-In the same year, JPAM was ranked in the top fifteen percent (42nd out of 333) of all economics journals.
+Based on the 2016 Reuters ISI two and five-year impact factors, it is ranked among the top three journals of public administration.
+In the same year, JPAM was ranked 21st out of 347 economics journals.

 JPAM is a highly regarded publication: in the year of 2015, roughly 275,000 electronic downloads of articles were made.
 Its reach is international: 35 percent of the downloads were made by researchers from outside the United States.
 Topics of the most commonly downloaded articles cover a wide range of interests; impacts of online education on student learning, the impact of the No Child Left Behind legislation, the Kyoto Protocol and carbon emissions, decriminalization of marijuana, universal health coverage in Massachusetts and health outcomes, childhood environment and educational outcomes, and the policy implications of food deserts in the United States.

 JPAM is under the management of its editor, appointed to a five-year term by the APPAM Policy Council.
 The editors to date have been the following:

 Raymond Vernon, 1981-1985 deceased

 The JPAM editor works with an associate and section editors and an editorial board

 of 24 persons appointed to fixed, staggered terms.
 The editorial board advises the editor on matters of policy.
 Every year APPAM awards the Raymond Vernon Memorial Prize